A Convex Parametrization of a New Class of Universal Kernel Functions: Introduction

-This paper addresses the problem of automated selection of an optimal kernel function.
-Kernel functions implicitly define a linear parametrization of nonlinear candidate maps $y=f(x)$ from features $x$ to labels $y$.
-The `kernel trick' allows optimization of fit and regularity in this hypothesis space without explicit representation of the space itself.
-The kernel selection process, then, is critical for determining the class of hypothesis functions and, as a result, is a well-studied topic, with generalized kernels including polynomials, Gaussians, and many variations of the Radial Basis Function class.
-In addition, specialized kernels include string kernels~\cite{lodhi_2002,eskin_2003}, graph kernels~\cite{gartner_2003}, and convolution kernels~\cite{haussler_1999,collins_2002}.
-The kernel selection process heavily influences the accuracy of the resulting fit and hence significant research has gone into optimization of these kernel functions in order to select the hypothesis space which most accurately represents the underlying physical process.
 Recently, there have been a number of proposed kernel learning algorithms.
-For support vector machines, the methods proposed in this paper are heavily influenced by the SDP approach proposed by Lanckriet et. al. in~\cite{lanckriet_2004} which directly imposed kernel matrix positivity using a linear subspace of candidate kernel functions.
+For support vector machines, the methods proposed in this paper are heavily influenced by the SDP approach proposed by~\cite{lanckriet_2004} which directly imposed kernel matrix positivity on a subspace defined by the linear combination of candidate kernel functions.
 There have been several extensions of the SDP approach, including the hyperkernel method of~\cite{ong2005learning}.
-However, because of the complexity of semidefinite programming, more recent work has focused on gradient methods for non-convex parametrization and convex LP-type parameterizations of positive linear combinations of candidate kernels, as in SimpleMKL~\cite{rakotomamonjy_2008} or the several variations in~\cite{SHOGUN}.
-These methods rely on kernel set operations (addition, multiplication, convolution) to generate large numbers of parameterized kernel functions~\cite{cortes2009learning}.
-When the parameterization is non-convex, gradient-based methods find local minima and include GMKL~\cite{jain_2012}.
-Other variations include LMKL~\cite{gonen_2008} (gating), polynomial kernel combinations and the Alignment and Centered Alignment MKL in, e.g.~\cite{cortes_2012}.
-For kernel learning, regularization is particularly important and interesting approaches to this problem include the group sparsity metric in~\cite{subrahmanya_2010} and the enclosing ball approach in~\cite{gai2010learning}.
-See, e.g.~\cite{gonen2011multiple} for a comprehensive review of multiple kernel learning algorithms.
-In this paper, we consider the class of ``Universal Kernels'' formalized in~\cite{micchelli_2006}.
-A kernel is defined as universal if its associated Reproducing Kernel Hilbert Space (RKHS), $\mcl H$, is suitably dense in any compact subset of $L_2(X)$.
-That is, for a given $k:X \times X \rightarrow \R$, define $\phi : X \rightarrow \mcl F$ as
+However, because of the complexity of semidefinite programming, more recent work has focused on alignment methods for MKL as in, e.g.~\cite{cortes_2012} or gradient methods for convex and non-convex parameterizations of positive linear combinations of candidate kernels, such as SimpleMKL in ~\cite{rakotomamonjy_2008} or the several variations in~\cite{SHOGUN}.
+These MKL methods rely on kernel operations (addition, multiplication, convolution) to generate large numbers of parameterized kernel functions as in~\cite{cortes2009learning}.
+Examples of non-convex parameterizations include GMKL as introduced in~\cite{jain_2012}, and LMKL as introduced in~\cite{gonen_2008}.
+Work focused on regularization includes the group sparsity metric defined in~\cite{subrahmanya_2010} and the enclosing ball approach in~\cite{gai2010learning}.
+See, e.g.~\cite{gonen2011multiple} for a comprehensive review of MKL algorithms.